-Marriage comes with more than just a new legal status.
-Spouses often combine income and debt, while taking on an increase in expenses like a home mortgage and raising a child.
-As you become responsible for more than just yourself, you should also prepare for any unexpected situations that will affect you both.
+It’s an exciting time in your life, and it’s also something that requires a lot of financial planning.
+Spouses often combine finances and debt and take on new expenses together, like a home mortgage and raising children.
+As you prepare for your future together, you should also prepare for any unexpected situations that will affect you both.

 Your current debt